Zilliqa/zilliqa-developer/core/viewchange.md

 17. `dm9` - letting the ds leader and half of the ds committee members refuse some MicroBlock submission

 ## Known issues
-1. VC7 and VC8 require uploading of persistent storage from lookup.
+1. `VC7` and `VC8` require uploading of persistent storage from lookup.
 However, this process is not automated.
 Hence, these two tests will require manual invention.
 - Run test
-- Upload persistence at epoch 5
+- Upload lookup incremental DB at epoch 5
-- Observe DS node 3 goes into viewchange and prechecking
+- Observe DS node with `consensusMyID` 3 goes into view change and pre-checking
 - Check for invocation of `RejoinAsDS()` and `FinishRejoinAsDS()`
-2. DM3 not working due to constant settings.
+2. `DM3` not working due to constant settings.
 This is not an issue
-3. DM8 and DM9 cannot be accurately validated using script
+3. `DM8` and `DM9` cannot be accurately validated using script